KelveenRaj/react-flow-next-app/README.md

-react-flow using nextjs and chakra ui
+react flow example with next and chakra ui v3